Foddie2/soko/README.md

 //DOCUMENTATION ABOUT SOKO app

 > Introduction
-> This an ecommerce platform for buying and selling products online
+> This an Ecommerce platform for buying and selling products online